StephenDev0/StikJIT/user-manual.md

 - **Issue:** This error may occur if the pairing file has been modified or if a new pairing file was created.
 - **Solution:**
-  Generate a new pairing file using JitterBugPair and retry the process.
+  Generate a new pairing file using JitterbugPair and retry the process.

 ## Keeping the IPA Up-to-Date